xiangz-108/be434-spring-2023/docs/setup3_vscode.md

 # Getting started with a Python Code Editor

-Code editors are fantastic resources that make it easy to write and edit code on your laptop.
-As part of this class, we will be using the VS Code editor to write and edit our Python programs.
+Code editors (or Integrated Development Environment, IDEs) are fantastic resources that make it easy to write and edit code on your laptop.
+There are many code editors out there, but in this class, we will be using the VS Code editor to write and edit our Python programs.
+Code editors recognize the programming language we are coding in and highlight the syntax of the code making it easier to "see".
+In addition, code editors offer code completion options and can even suggest a Pytnon function for you to use based on a few letters.
+Amazing!
+IDEs will definitely make your life easier!
+I receommend learning as much as you can about VS Code to find out its capabilities and how it can help you in writing great code.
+For now, here are a few instruction to get you started.

 ## Downloading and installing the VS Code editor